 - Bachelors Degree from a regionally accredited institution (MSA, NWCCU, NCA, NEASC-CIHE, SACS-CC, WASC-Jr., WASC-Sr).

-- If you earned your Bachelors Degree from a Foreign Institution, please refer to the CCTC Foreign Transcript Evaluation leaflet to see what agencies are approved for transcript evaluation
+- If you earned your Bachelors Degree from a Foreign Institution, please refer to the CCTC Foreign Transcript Evaluation leaflet to see what agencies are approved for transcript evaluation.
+Must submit a sealed official copy of the evaluation stating that your degree is equivalent to a bachelor's degree in the U.S.

 - Bachelor's Degrees in Education are now approved if a candidate is pursuing a multiple subjects credential.